lihbr/akte/examples/common/catch-all/README.md

-# Catch All
+# Catch-All

-This example shows usage of catch all routes.
-This is helpful for rendering similarly files that aren't living under the same hierachy.
+This example shows usage of catch-all routes.
+This is helpful for rendering similarly files that aren't living under the same hierarchy.

 Running the `akte.app` file build command results in the Akte project being built under the `dist` folder.